As Christie eyes White House, New Jersey wants jobs

-NEW YORK (Reuters) - New Jersey Governor Chris Christie’s second-in-command gave her pitch to a small crowd at a Philadelphia biotechnology convention in June with her signature move: giving out her cell phone number.
+NEW YORK, June 30 (Reuters) - New Jersey Governor Chris Christie’s second-in-command gave her pitch to a small crowd at a Philadelphia biotechnology convention in June with her signature move: giving out her cell phone number.

 “Please consider picking up the phone,” Lieutenant Governor Kim Guadagno said, a plea for attendees from companies large and small to give the state a chance.